kabarton62/cybersec-tools-II/web_application/README.md

 sudo apt update && sudo apt install unzip wget https://wordpress.org/latest.zip
 ```
-Once you have a good copy of FileThingie 2.5.7, extract the files from the .zip archive.
-The directory Ticket-Booking-master/ will be extracted.
+Once you have a good copy of WorPress, extract the files from the .zip archive.
+The directory Twordpress/ will be extracted.
 ```
 unzip latest.zip
 ```